-- Applications addressing national level road safety policy reform and/or its implementation with comprehensive provisions on road user behavioural risk factors will be accepted from Argentina, Bangladesh, Brazil, China, Colombia, Ecuador, Ethiopia, Ghana, India, Malaysia, Mexico, Uganda, Ukraine, and Vietnam.
+- Applications addressing national level road safety policy reform and/or its implementation with comprehensive provisions on road user behavioural risk factors will be accepted from Argentina, Bangladesh, Brazil, China, Colombia, Ecuador, Ethiopia, Ghana, India, Kenya, Malaysia, Mexico, Uganda, Ukraine, and Vietnam.

 Who can apply for a grant?

 Governmental and non-governmental organizations in the nominated countries can apply for grants within the following parameters:

 • Governmental organizations with relevant authority over road safety policy and/or its implementation.
 Road police and military agencies are not eligible to apply.

 • Non-governmental organizations (including but not limited to civil society organizations and educational institutions) with relevant advocacy experience on policy reform and/or its implementation

 • Applicants must be registered legal entities in the country of project delivery, capable of entering into contractual arrangements, receiving foreign funds, and assuming legal and financial obligations.

 • Applicants cannot be recipients of financial support from alcohol, firearms, pornography, or tobacco industries.

 • The Road Safety Grants Programme does not fund individuals.